-Justhost.com is committed to achieving compliance with the GDPR by May 25, 2018.
-This will include work "behind the scenes," such as reviewing and updating (as necessary) our agreements, policies, internal processes, features and templates to assure our compliance.
+Justhost.com has been compliant with GDPR since May 25, 2018.
+This included work "behind the scenes," such as reviewing and updating our agreements, policies, internal processes, features and templates to assure our compliance.

 What do I need to do differently to be compliant with the GDPR?